Restoration of residual gauge symmetries towards color confinement due to topological defects: Topological configurations constituting the RGS and contributing to the path integral

+For the time-independent topological configuration (e.g., as realized by restricting to the $D = 3$ case), in order for this Euclidean action integral to give a finite value (without integration over $t$ variable), we find that the Ansatz functions must satisfy the following boundary conditions at $r = 0$ and $r = \infty$:

-When $h (x^2) \equiv 1$, the above configurations are well known as classical solutions of the Yang-Mills equation\cite{YM-solution}: one vortex of the Abrikosov-Nielsen-Olesen type\cite{NO-vortex} for $D = 2$, one magnetic monopole of the 'tHooft-Polyakov type\cite{tP-monopole} in the zero size limit or one magnetic monopole of the Wu-Yang type\cite{WY-monopole} for $D = 3$, and one meron of the Alfaro-Fubini-Furlan type\cite{AFF-meron} or one instanton of the Belavin-Polyakov-Shwarts-Tyupkin (BPST) type\cite{BPST-instanton} in the non-singular gauge with zero size.
+For $D = 3$, indeed, we find that this condition \eqref{eq:finite_condition} is not satisfied due to $\varphi_a \varphi_a = 0$ for one magnetic monopole of the 'tHooft-Polyakov type\cite{tP-monopole} in the zero size limit or one magnetic monopole of the Wu-Yang type\cite{WY-monopole} specified by the Ansatz functions: